 Canada Geese have adapted well to urban environments, and they are quite common within the City of Edmonton.
 Canada Geese begin scouting out nesting sites in March.
 They often nest far from water and will nest on the ground or in elevated nesting sites (tops of hay bales, man-made nesting structures, balconies or roof tops).
 Once they have selected a site, the female will lay one egg a day.
 They can lay up to 12 eggs.
 The mother goose will begin to incubate the eggs – the birds in the best condition are the ones nesting, and these animals are built for this long nesting period with limited food and water.
 It then takes about 25-30 days for the chicks to hatch.
 Once the chicks hatch, the mother will brood them for a day or two.
 After the first few days, the chicks will follow their parents on foot and leave the nest site.
 The adult geese know where a water source is, and will gradually lead the chicks to the water source.
 The adults protect their young with usually one adult in the lead and one adult behind the chicks.
 If the nest is above ground, the parents will fly down to the ground and begin calling to their goslings, encouraging them to jump down and join them.

 Please note: Canada Geese have been known to nest in high up areas, away from predators.
 Goslings are very hardy creatures, and can withstand quite a long drop.

-To download an informative poster about Canada Geese, click here.
+To download an poster about nesting Canada Geese, click here.

 For more information about Canada Geese, click here.